gordinmitya/SimpleVPN/README.md

 ## Demo server

-To test the connection I would recommend to lunch your own server.
+To test the connection I would recommend to launch your own server.
 With docker, it is as simple as a run single command.
 Here is great docker image for that [hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server).

 **Deprecated**
 Credentials for testing you can get after registration in account settings on [HidemanVPN site](hideman.net).